AbigailAsibreAmoah/Text-to-Speech-Converter/frontend/README.md

 ## Next Steps

-1. Review the production infrastructure in `../end/`
+1. Review the production infrastructure in `../backend/`
-2. Use the final version for deployment
+2. Use the consolidated version for deployment
 3. Refer to this folder for development history